 The state investigator found that a resident’s 08/25/2015 Physician Order Sheet (POS) documents that the resident “is receiving Abilify (antipsychotic) five milligrams 1-2 by mouth at bedtime.”
 In addition, a review was made of the 06/26/2015 Psychotropic Medication Informed Consent that documents the resident’s “supporting diagnoses for Abilify 2.5 milligrams for depression.

 The state investigator noted that according to the physician’s orders and informed consent, the additional 2.5 milligrams of the psychotropic does not have “a diagnosis link to this medication.”

 Galesburg Illinois Nursing Home Abuse Lawyers

-If your spouse, parent or grandparent has been injured or died prematurely while residing as a patient at Heartland of Galesburg, call the Rosenfeld Injury Lawyers law firm now.
+If your spouse, parent or grandparent has been injured or died prematurely while residing as a patient at Heartland of Galesburg, call the Rosenfeld Injury Lawyers LLC law firm now.
 Our seasoned Galesburg knowledgeable attorneys can assist your family in successfully resolving your financial compensation claim against the nursing facility, Administrator, and/or nursing staff that caused your loved one harm.